 Can I freeze banana bread?

-Yes, banana bread freezes well.
-Wrap it tightly in plastic wrap and then foil to prevent freezer burn.
+Yup, banana bread freezes really well.
+Wrap it tight in plastic and then foil so it stays fresh and safe from freezer burn.

 How can I make banana bread without eggs?